marekzelinka/fso-part12/README.md

 #### Useful commands for running a Dockerfile

-- `docker build -t fs-hello-world . ` - builds an image based on the Dockerfile,
+- `docker build . -t fs-hello-world` - builds an image based on the Dockerfile,
   - the -t allows us to pick a name, in this case `fs-hello-world`
   - the dot (.) means that the dockerfile is in this directory
   - Meaning: Docker please build with tag (you may think of the tag as the name of the resulting image.) fs-hello-world the Dockerfile in this directory